Banks reduce loans, in spite of Funding for Lending

 "But it isn't yet countering the very negative trend, the very conservative lending patterns that the banks in general are promoting in relation to business."

-Mr Cable said he would be speaking to the Bank of England, which operates the scheme, to see how it could be improved.'Takes time'
+Mr Cable said he would be speaking to the Bank of England, which operates the scheme, to see how it could be improved.

 The Bank of England said the scheme, which had so far provided £14bn of funding to banks, had been slow to take off because banks had to scrutinise and approve loan applications.